sera0616/VPatho/README.md

 Schaffer A A, Aravind L, Madden T L, et al. Improving the accuracy of PSI-BLAST protein database searches with composition-based statistics and other refinements [J].
 Nucleic Acids Research, 2001, 29(14): 2994-3005.
 Software website: https://www.ebi.ac.uk/seqdb/confluence/display/THD/PSI-BLAST.

+### Multiple sequence alignment database:
+'''
+Swiss-port protein sequence database.
+For detailed information, please refer to: Bairoch, Amos, and Rolf Apweiler.
+"The SWISS-PROT protein sequence database and its supplement TrEMBL in 2000."
+Nucleic acids research 28, no. 1 (2000): 45-48.

 ## Contact
 If you are interested in our work, OR, if you have any suggestions/questions about our work, PLEASE contact with us.